VSSFlow: Unifying Video-conditioned Sound and Speech Generation via Joint Learning: Condition Representations

 \section{Condition Representations}

 Each video is truncated or padded to 10 seconds.
-For video representations, we employ CLIP~\citep{radford2021CLIP} model to extract video features at 10 FPS, resulting in representations \( c_v \in \mathbb{R}^{T_v \times D_v} \), where \( T_v = 100 \) is the total number of frames and \( D_v = 768 \) is the CLIP feature dimension.
-For speech representations, transcripts are first converted to phoneme sequences, which are then encoded by a custom-trained embedding network into representations \( c_p \in \mathbb{R}^{T_p \times D_p} \). \( T_p \) varies with sentence length and \( D_p = 32 \) denotes the phoneme embedding dimension.
+Following the standard configuration of the CLIP, we extract video semantic features $c_v$ with a dimension $D_v = 768$.
+These features are sampled at 10 Hz, resulting in $T_v = 100$.
+Sound synchronization features ($c_{ss}$) extracted from Synchformer maintain a dimensionality of $D_{ss} = 768$.
+These are extracted at a temporal resolution of 24 Hz by default, resulting in $T_{ss} = 240$.
+Speech transcript phonemes $c_{st}$ are mapped to a learnable embedding space with $D_{st} = 32$.
+Note that $T_{st}$ is determined by the phoneme count of the input transcript and is independent of the video duration.
+Speech synchronization features ($c_{lip}$) are extracted by pre-trained AV-HuBERT model~\cite{shi2022avhubert}, yielding lip movement representations with $D_{lip} = 1024$.
+These features are extracted at 25 Hz, resulting in $T_{lip} = 250$.
+Besides, to align with prior VisualTTS baselines, we extract speaker embeddings from reference speech using RawNet3~\cite{jung2022rawnet3}, optionally prefixing them to $c_v$ for speaker consistency.

-Audio waveforms are resampled at 16kHz, truncated, or padded to 10 seconds.
-Waveforms are first converted into melspectrum and then encoded into a latent representation \( x_1 \in \mathbb{R}^{T_a \times D_a} \) using the Variational Autoencoder (VAE) from AudioLDM 2~\citep{audioldm22024taslp}, where \( T_a = 250 \) is the length of the latent sequence and \( D_a = 64 \) is the latent dimension.
-Timestep condition \( t \) is encoded and padded before the latent representation sequence to form the final input latent \( x_t \in \mathbb{R}^{(T_a + 1) \times D_a} \) During inference, the predicted latent is converted into a mel-spectrogram through the VAE decoder and then reconstructed to a waveform by HiFiGAN vocoder~\citep{kong2020hifi}.
+Audio waveforms are resampled at 16 kHz and truncated or padded to a fixed duration of 10 seconds.
+These waveforms are converted into mel-spectrograms and subsequently encoded into a latent representation $x_1 \in \mathbb{R}^{T_a \times D_a}$ using the AudioLDM 2 VAE~\cite{audioldm22024taslp}.
+At a compressed frame rate of 25 Hz, the resulting latent sequence has a length $T_a = 250$ and a dimensional $D_a = 64$.
+Timestep condition \( t \) is encoded and padded before the latent representation sequence to form the final input latent \( x_t \in \mathbb{R}^{(T_a + 1) \times D_a} \) During inference, the predicted latent is converted into a mel-spectrogram through the VAE decoder and then reconstructed to a waveform by HiFiGAN vocoder~\cite{kong2020hifi}.

-To ensure temporal alignment across modalities, video features \( c_v \) are linearly interpolated to match the latent audio length \( T_v = T_a = 250 \), yielding the final \( c_v \in \mathbb{R}^{250 \times 768} \).
-For the phoneme-based speech condition \( c_p \), inspired by prior works in text-to-speech~\citep{chien2021FastSpeech2, cong2024emodubber}, we train a duration predictor that takes the phoneme sequence and AV-HuBERT features~\citep{shi2022avhubert} from video, using an attention mechanism to produce a phoneme-to-frame alignment matrix from which durations are derived.
-The predictor enables us to repeat and pad phoneme embeddings to obtain \( T_p = T_a = 250 \).
-This results in temporal-aligned phoneme features \( c_p \in \mathbb{R}^{250 \times 32} \).
-To align with prior VisualTTS baselines, we extract speaker embeddings from reference speech using RawNet3~\citep{jung2022rawnet3}, optionally prefixing them to $c_v$ for speaker consistency.